adilkhan49/search/README.md

 # search

-search.py will search a given directory for the search term provided using the command prompt
+search.py will search a given directory for the search term provided using the command prompt.

+search term is case-insensitive

 ## Requirements